10.7% scored Social Liberal out of 119402 total takers for the new Version 7.

 12.9% scored Social Liberal out of 302551 total takers for the old Version 6.

 You want government out of people's personal lives, but desire more government control over people's economic activities.
-This puts you midway between President Barack Obama and former Governor Gary Johnson.
+This puts you somewhere between the Democratic, Green and Libertarian Party positions.

 A common sense pragmatist third political party.
 What a concept!
 At least, that is what the Modern Whig Party claims to be.
 Looking at their web site their views seem to range from centrist to moderate left-libertarian.